dreignier/playground-qZqn74B4/part12/statement.md

 });
 ```

-Why is `catch` so important ?
-Because combined with the chaining feature of promises, it become very strong.
-But before we continue, you have to learn the differences between these 2 examples:
+Why is `catch` so important?
+Because combined with the chaining feature of promises, it becomes very strong.
+Before we continue though, you have to learn the differences between these 2 examples:

 ```javascript
 // Example 1